mljkvc/Computer-Graphics-Project/README.md

 # ROLLERS
-Computer Graphics project witch includes a cinematic scene of old japanese cars rolling down the street
+Computer Graphics project witch includes a cinematic scene of old japanese drift cars rolling down the street

 # Instructions

+`M` to turn on/off movement of the scene

 `B` to turn on/off high beams

 `Left arrow` to turn on/off left indicator